-All but one of the estimates of the ERP are constructed in real time, so that an investor who lived through the sample would have been able to construct the measures at each point in time using available information only.
+All but one of the estimates of the ERP are constructed in real time, so that an investor who lived through the sample would have been able to construct the measures at each point in time using available information only9.
 This helps minimize look-ahead bias and makes any out-of-sample evaluation of the models more meaningful.
-Clearly, most of the models themselves were designed only recently and were using full-sample regression estimates.

-The one exception is Adrian, Crump and Moench's (2014) cross-sectional model, which is constructed not available to investors in real time, potentially introducing another source of forward-looking and selection biases that are much more difficult to quantify and eliminate.
+Clearly, most of the models themselves were designed only recently and were not available to investors in real time, potentially introducing another source of forward-looking and selection biases that are much more difficult to quantify and eliminate.